Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 - The results are as follows:
 > Best parameters: {'solver': 'lbfgs', 'penalty': 'l2', 'max_iter': 400, 'C': 2.592943797404667}, the accuracy of our predictions: 14.74 %

-## Milestone 4: Creating a pytorch vision CNN model
+## Milestone 4: Creating a basic pytorch vision CNN model

+-

-## Milestone 5: Using transfer learning and Resnet
+## Milestone 5: Implementing transfer learning and Resnet50

 ## Milestone 6: Create the text understanding model